jala-bootcamp/BO-02-FullStack/Concepts/Enterprise Architecture.md

 The process is driven by a “comprehensive picture of an entire enterprise from the perspectives of owner, designer and builder.”
 Unlike other frameworks, it doesn’t include a formal documentation structure; instead, it’s intended to offer a more holistic view of the enterprise, according to the EABOK.

-[ Enterprise architects lead digital transformations.
-This PluralSight intro course explains the fundamentals of EA and its latest practices. ]
 A good EAP strategy considers the latest innovations in business processes, organizational structure, information systems and technologies.
 It will also include standard language and best practices for business processes, including analyzing where processes can be integrated or eliminated throughout the organization.
 The ultimate goal of any EAP strategy is to improve the efficiency, timeliness and reliability of business information.

 ## Benefits of enterprise architecture